 We planned our work in accordance with the Code of Audit Practice.
-Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether, in all significant respects, Wandsworth Borough Council had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether Wandsworth Borough Council had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.